Table of Contents

-Cybersecurity incidents have been on the rise for years, but incidents skyrocketed after COVID-19 introduced at-home workforces.
-Organizations were forced to use remote workers for every aspect of business productivity, and this phenomenon led to an increase in data breaches.
+Cybersecurity incidents have been rising for years, but incidents skyrocketed after COVID-19 introduced at-home workforces.
+Organizations were forced to use remote workers for every aspect of business productivity, which led to increased data breaches.
 Users stored data on their personal devices, and organizations opened cloud resources and VPN-accessible internal infrastructure.

 Many of the latest data breach statistics were due to the pandemic, but here are a few current statistics that made an impact on cybersecurity and businesses: